Akhileshrajurs/Smart-Resume_analzer/README.md

 Get real-time feedback, boost your resume's impact, and maximize your chances of getting shortlisted—all with a sleek and intuitive interface.

 ## <img src="https://github.com/user-attachments/assets/e5ac1371-6ac4-48b6-b95c-5ef9afaf1353" width="30"> **Live Demo**
-👨‍💻 Run locally with `streamlit run app.py` or deploy to [Streamlit Cloud](https://streamlit.io/cloud) and add your app URL here.
+👨‍💻 Run locally with `streamlit run app.py` or deploy to [Streamlit Cloud].

 ## <img src="https://github.com/user-attachments/assets/0cefad05-58a9-4aa0-a070-f75a0c9b0353" height="32px">  Tech Stack